-Aviv was the curator of the energy pavilion in the 2017 Seoul Biennale for Architecture and Urbanism along with Forrest Meggers and had previously exhibited at the Lisbon Architecture Triennale and The New Museum Ideas City.
-Her work has been supported by a number of grants and honors including an NSF grant in 2018, Tides Foundation grant in 2015, the Suzanne Kolarik Underwood Prize for exceptional achievement in architectural design in 2014 and the AIA Henry Adams Medal in 2009.
+Prior to Penn, Aviv taught at The Cooper Union, Pratt Institute, and Princeton University.
+She is a licensed architect and has practiced in design roles at Tod Williams Billie Tsien Architects, KPF New York and Shanghai, and Atelier Raimund Abraham.
+She was the curator of the energy pavilion in the 2017 Seoul Biennale for Architecture and Urbanism along with Forrest Meggers and had previously exhibited at the Lisbon Architecture Triennale and the New Museum Ideas City.
+Her work has been supported by the National Science Foundation, the Tides Foundation, Microsoft, Princeton’s Office of Sustainability and the Council on Science and Technology.
+She is the recipient of the Suzanne Kolarik Underwood Prize for exceptional achievement in architectural design and the AIA Henry Adams Medal.

 Her recent peer reviewed publications include:

-Hongshan Guo, Dorit Aviv, Mauricio Loyola, Eric Teitelbaum, Nicholas Houchois, Forrest Meggers, “On the understanding of the Mean Radiant Temperature within both the indoor and outdoor environment, a critical review.”
+Guo, Hongshan, Dorit Aviv, Mauricio Loyola, Eric Teitelbaum, Nicholas Houchois, Forrest Meggers, “On the understanding of the Mean Radiant Temperature within both the indoor and outdoor environment, a critical review.”
 Renewable and Sustainable Energy Reviews, Volume 108 (2019): 365-378.

 Teitelbaum, Eric, Adam Rysanek, Jovan Pantelic, Dorit Aviv, Simon Obelz, Alexander Buff, Yongqiang Luo, Denon Sheppard, and Forrest Meggers.
 “Revisiting radiant cooling: condensation-free heat rejection using infrared-transparent enclosures of chilled panels.”
 Architectural Science Review (2019): 1-8.